Karl Imhoff: Honours

 Imhoff was awarded honorary degrees by the Institutes of Technology in Karlsruhe, Stuttgart and Aachen and, in 1953, the Great Cross of Merit of the Federal Republic of Germany and in 1959 the "Bunsen Pettenkofer honor roll".
 This is awarded to individuals who have made in an excellent way to promote water and wastewater management in scientific or practical way by the Deutscher Verein des Gas- und Wasserfaches.

 The 10,000 euro Karl Imhoff Award was donated to the recognition of the great merits of his wastewater management and as a permanent reminder of his work.
 He is of the DWA - awarded German Association for Water, Wastewater and Waste, for the Promotion of scientific work in the field of waste water system for outstanding research, dissertations or examination papers.

 Imhoff tank, which are used for treatment of waste water, and the Imhoff cone for determining settleable matter.

-In Hannover, Langenhagen, Mannheim, Schleswig and Straubing streets were named after him.
+Streets in five German cities (Hannover, Langenhagen, Mannheim, Schleswig and Straubing) were named after him.